SifatMd/sifatmd.github.io/_pages/about.md

 </head>

 Hi!
 I'm Sifat Muhammad Abdullah, a 4th year Ph.D. student at the Department of Computer Science, [Virginia Tech](https://cs.vt.edu/).
 I am advised by [Dr. Bimal Viswanath](https://people.cs.vt.edu/vbimal/).
-My research interests center around the security of machine learning models.
-Particularly, I focus on evaluating the reliability and robustness of Generative AI defense strategies using foundation models, and on ways to build more generalizable defenses.
+My research interests center around the security of VLMs and LLMs.
+Particularly, I focus on analyzing and enhancing the robustness of Multimodal and Large Language models against adversarial attacks, and make them safer against real-world threats.
 I have received my Bachelor's degree in Computer Science from [BUET](https://cse.buet.ac.bd/) in April, 2019.

 Please contact me with any questions (email on the left).